Where do I Find

 3. West Willow Creek and She Canyon Creek including headwater tributaries

-4. Strawberry River (Pinnacles to Soldier Creek Dam)
+4. Strawberry River (from the Pinnacles upstream to Soldier Creek dam)

 Southeastern Utah: (for more information contact the Southeastern UDWR Office 435-613-3700)